Partonetrain/botaniacombat/README.md

 - Adds the Manasteel Buckler
 - Adds the Elementium Shield
 - Adds the Terra Tower Shield
-- Adds a shield-like Gaia Gift
+- Adds shield Gaia Gift

 If [Ranged Weapon API](https://www.curseforge.com/minecraft/mc-mods/ranged-weapon-api) is installed, it also does the following:
 - Adds Pull Time and Projectile Damage attributes to Botania's bows